gerauddl/platform_game/README.md

 The script, when run (`if __name__ == "__main__":`), initializes the training parameters, shuffles them, and starts the RL training in parallel using multiple processes.

 ---

-This summary provides a high-level overview of the project's structure and functionality.